ActiveLearningStudio/ActiveLearningStudio-API/CONTRIBUTING.md

 14. Celebrate your success after your pull request is merged!

 ## Where can I go for help?
-If you need help, you can ask questions on [list any other communication platforms that your project uses].
+If you need help, you can ask questions on developer@curriki.org.